Our Logo

 WHO WE ARE

-Crossroads Cultural Center is a project of the Human Adventure Corporation, a New York (501)(c)(3) not-for-profit corporation.
+Crossroads Cultural Center is an initiative of Paideia, Inc., a (501)(c)(3) not-for-profit corporation.
 It was established in New York in 2004 by a few members of Communion and Liberation, the international movement in the Roman Catholic Church that was founded in Italy in 1954 by Msgr.
 Luigi Giussani.
 These friends shared an interest in the relationship between religion and culture, more specifically on the ways in which Christianity, by revealing the ultimate meaning of reality, gives new impulse to the human desire for knowledge.
 Crossroads currently operates through local branches in New York, Washington (DC), and New Bedford (MA).

 OUR GOAL AND IDEALS